Shilpilibm/ATT_knowledge/Q_15/issues.md

+## What Is Throughput in Networking?

+So, how do we define throughput?
+Again, network throughput refers to how much data can be transferred from source to destination within a given timeframe.
+Throughput measures how many packets arrive at their destinations successfully.
+For the most part, throughput capacity is measured in bits per second, but it can also be measured in data per second.
+Packet arrival is key to high-performance service within a network.
+When people use programs or software, they want their requests to be heard and responded to in a timely fashion.
+Packets lost in transit lead to poor or slow network performance, and low throughput indicates problems like packet loss.

+Using throughput to measure network speed is good for troubleshooting because it can root out the exact cause of a slow network and alert administrators to problems, specifically in regard to packet loss.
+Packet loss, latency, and jitter are all related to slow throughput speed.
+Latency is the amount of time it takes for a packet to make it from source to destination, and jitter refers to the difference in packet delay.
+Minimizing all these factors is critical to increasing throughput speed and data performance.

+## What is network latency?

+Network latency is the delay in network communication.
+It shows the time that data takes to transfer across the network.
+Networks with a longer delay or lag have high latency, while those with fast response times have low latency.
+Businesses prefer low latency and faster network communication for greater productivity and more efficient business operations.
+Some types of applications, such as fluid dynamics and other high performance computing use cases, require low network latency to keep up with their computation demands.
+High network latencies cause the application performance to degrade, and at high enough levels to fail.

+Network latency (sometimes referred to as lag) is best described as the delay in the time that data takes to transfer across a network.
+A long delay indicates high latency, while faster response times have low latency.

+How to Fix Latency
+Latency can fluctuate in small amounts from one minute to the next, but the additional lag from small increases can be noticeable.
+The following are common reasons for internet lag, some of which are out of your control:

+Replace or add a router.
+Any router eventually bogs down if too many clients use it at the same time.
+Network contention among multiple clients means that those clients sometimes wait for each other's requests to be processed, causing lag.
+To fix this, replace the router with a more powerful model, or add another router to the network to alleviate this problem.

+Similarly, network contention occurs on a residence's connection to the internet provider if saturated with traffic.
+Avoid simultaneous downloads.
+Depending on the speed of your connection, avoid too many simultaneous downloads and online sessions to minimize lag.

+Don't use too many applications at once.
+PCs and other client devices become a source of network lag if unable to process network data quickly.
+While modern computers are sufficiently powerful in most situations, devices can slow down if too many applications run simultaneously.
+If you think you have too many programs open, close a few.

+Running applications that don't generate network traffic can introduce lag.
+For example, a misbehaving program can consume all the available CPU, which delays the computer from processing network traffic for other applications.
+If a program doesn't respond, force it to close.

+Scan and remove malware.
+A network worm hijacks a computer and its network interface, which can cause it to perform sluggishly, similar to being overloaded.
+Running antivirus software on devices connected to the network detects and removes these worms.

+Use a wired connection instead of wireless.
+Online gamers, as an example, often prefer to run their devices over wired Ethernet instead of Wi-Fi because Ethernet supports lower latencies.
+While the savings is typically only a few milliseconds in practice, wired connections also avoid the risk of interference that can result in significant lag.

+Utilize local cache.
+One way to reduce latency is to utilize caching in your browser, which is a way for the program to store recently used files so that you can access those files locally the next time you request files from that site (no download is necessary).

+Most browsers cache files by default, but if you delete the browser cache too often, it takes longer to load the same pages you recently visited.
+Other Causes of Latency Issues
+Some latency issues can be fixed, but the following are latency issues that aren't usually in your control.

+Traffic Load
+Spikes in internet use during peak usage times of day often cause lag.
+The nature of this lag varies by the service provider and the geographic location.
+Other than moving locations or changing internet service, an individual user can't avoid this kind of lag.

+Online Application Load
+Online multiplayer games, websites, and other client-server network applications use shared internet servers.
+If these servers become overloaded with activity, the clients experience lag.

+Wireless Interference
+Satellite, fixed wireless broadband, and other wireless internet connections are susceptible to signal interference from the rain.
+Wireless interference causes network data to be corrupted in transit, causing lag from re-transmission delays.

+Lag Switches
+Some people who play online games install a device called a lag switch on their local network.
+A lag switch intercepts network signals and introduces delays in the flow of data back to other gamers connected to a live session.
+You can do little to solve this kind of lag problem other than avoiding playing with those who use lag switches

 Network Problem #1.
 Intermittent Network Problems

 Intermittent network problems are a frustrating and common network issue characterized by sporadic disruptions in network connectivity and performance.
 Unlike consistent or continuous problems, intermittent issues occur irregularly, making them challenging to diagnose and troubleshoot.